 Hunts Green Barn

 Hunts Green Barn represented a significant opportunity to expose the historic fabric of a Tithe Barn and restore the impressive spaces that had been neglected through recent interventions.
 The 16th Century Grade II listed barns had been partitioned into individual rooms through the 20th Century, betraying the grandeur and scale of the original spaces.
-This gave us justification at planning to provide a new massing to the rear of the site which might hold accommodation for a large family and allow the set of Barns to breathe, no longer tied down by a smaller programme over two storeys.
+This gave us justification at planning to provide a new massing to the rear of the site which might hold further accommodation and allow the set of Barns to breathe, no longer tied down by a smaller programme over two storeys.

 We felt it was important for the aesthetic approach of the barns to reflect the industrial heritage of the building.
 This aesthetic was achieved primarily through raw black steel finishes in various environments such as the joinery cladding, storage, fireplaces and window apertures.
 Oak veneered boards wrap around the interior of the new extension, around walls, doors, and joinery to unify the form and conceal private rooms from the more public side of the site.